It appeared that Lucifer won the very first match when he lured humanity into a death trap.

 “Yahweh’s Chosen Savior / Yeshua Messiah / Jesus Christ our Lord, which was made of the seed of David [who was of the tribe of Judah] according to the flesh; And declared to be the Son of God with power, according to the spirit of holiness, by the resurrection from the dead:” (Romans 1:3-4)

-Belief in the resurrection became the dividing line between denominations of the Old Covenant guardians of God’s revelation, and logically from that point of departure, the rest of the testimony regarding this proof of God’s satisfaction with his atoning death as fulfillment of the promised redeemer.
+Belief in the resurrection became the dividing line between denominations of the Old Covenant guardians of God’s revelation, and logically from that point of departure, the rest of the testimony regarding this proof of God’s satisfaction with his atoning death as fulfillment of the promised redeemer for all mankind.

 “…when Paul perceived that the one part were Sadducees, and the other Pharisees, he cried out in the council, Men and brethren, I am a Pharisee, the son of a Pharisee: of the hope and resurrection of the dead I am called in question.
 And when he had so said, there arose a dissension between the Pharisees and the Sadducees: and the multitude was divided.
 For the Sadducees say that there is no resurrection, neither angel, nor spirit: but the Pharisees confess both.
 And there arose a great cry: and the scribes that were of the Pharisees’ part arose, and strove, saying, We find no evil in this man: but if a spirit or an angel hath spoken to him, let us not fight against God.”
 (Acts 23:6-9)